 - Bell Rule: Teams will be alerted (via automated buzzer) when 25 minutes of play remain.
-Teams may finish playing their current end and complete one additional end.
+At this cue, teams finish playing their current end and may complete one additional end.

 - Out of courtesy to the other team, teams should be on the ice ready to start their game on time.
 As per rule 16(3) of the Curling Canada rule book, teams may be penalized for starting their game late.
 If a game starts six or more minutes late, the non-offending team receives one point for first end.
 The game begins in the second end and non-offending team has hammer.

 - If four players are present, spares must throw either lead rocks (rocks 1 and 2) or second rocks (rocks 3 and 4).
 If three players are present, spares must throw rocks 1, 2 and 3.

 - Spares may act in the skip or vice-skip role.

 - In the spirit of fair play, please use spares that are appropriate to your team and division’s skill level.

-- The league is structured on dividing teams into groups, with each group including 10 to 12 teams.
+- The league is structured on dividing teams into groups, with each group including up to 8 teams.

 - Games must be played on the posted draw date and time.
 Games are not allowed to be played at another date (i.e. no “make up games”).

-- Teams will accumulate points based upon their wins, losses, and ties (no points are given for defaulted games) as per the table below.
+- Teams will accumulate points based upon their wins (W), ties (T), and losses (L).
+No points are given for defaulted games (D) as per the table below.